aws-samples/dr-with-eks-efs/README.md

 You can check the status of the by `aws efs describe-replication-configurations --file-system-id $PRI_EFS_ID --region $PRI_REGION`.
 You can also do `watch aws efs...` as well.
 The process takes several minutes to complete.
 Once the output states `No replications found.` you can move on to the below step.

 At this stage the file system in the primary region is writable.
 Hence we can update the content of the web page.

-Make sure you are in primary cluster kubectl context by using `kubectl config use-context ...` or `kubectx`).
+Make sure you are in primary cluster kubectl context by using `kubectl config use-context <context-name>` or `kubectx <context-name>`.

 Let' s randomly pick one of the Pods in the Deployment and get shell access.